Diabetes-related Diseases

 • Using car headlights during dawn for clearer vision.

-• Before going out on the road at night, be sure that Headlights, taillights, and signal lights are clean and working properly.
+• Before going out on the road at night, be sure that headlights, taillights, and signal lights are clean and working properly.

 • Cleaning car windows to remove dust may weaken the ability to see clearly.